top of page

 Final Thoughts: The Search Continues

 Jonathan Drouin is still a talented player.
 His career proves that.
 But right now, the Islanders need more than talent—they need results.
-And until his scoring touch returns, the metaphorical “Have You Seen This Man?” posters will keep circulating through Isles Nation.
+Until his scoring touch returns, the metaphorical “Have You Seen This Man?” posters will keep circulating through Isles Nation.

-The hope is simple: that Drouin finds his game again soon, because the Islanders need him now more than ever.
+The hope is simple: that Drouin finds his game again soon because the Islanders need him now more than ever.
+The stakes are high, and the pressure is mounting.
+The team must rally around him and provide the support he needs to rediscover his scoring prowess.

 Comments